EvanHahn/Circles-1K/README.md

 The full, annotated source is in _full.js_.

-This doesn't work on mobile.
+This doesn't work on mobile and is buggy in Safari.

 This uses the shim page from the [js1k](http://js1k.com/) contest.